natecostello/van_two_point_oh/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 >
 > c) A switch between the right terminal and the charge disconnect terminal of a VE.Bus BMS

-The REC documentation describes the charger enable as open collector and open emitter, and also as an opto-coupler.
-Based on this, wire the left terminal of the MPPT to BMS Charger Enable (1), and wire the right terminal of the MPPT to the BMS Charger Enable (2).
-This will provide fail safe remote shutdown (ie wire becomes disconnected and floats right terminal of MPPT will shut down).
+Connecting a NO relay between the left and right terminal that is energized (CLOSED) when the charger enable signal is provided by the BMS will provide low temp backup protection that is also protected from a broken wire.

 ### Multiplus

 One possibility is to use the Charge current control assistant

 **Another possibility is to use the Two-signal BMS support assistant.**   Select "The BMS has one contact which which switches only on a high-cell condition".
-Then "The battery is full when [Aux1/Aux2] is [open/closed]".
+Then "The battery is full when [Aux_X] is [open/closed]".
 Lastly "[Disable Charger] and [do not adapt SOC] when battery full."
-This could use the REC charger enable opto-coupler, but not in parallel with the MPPT.
-Thus we need to branch the REC signal.
+Selecting "battery is full when [Temp_Sense] is [**open**]" and connecting [Temp_Sense] to a NO relay that is energized (CLOSED) when the charger enable signal is provided by the BMS will provide low temp backup protection that is also protected from a broken wire.

+Note: The Multiplus Compact only has a temperature sense input, no aux inputs.
+Low Temp BackUp protection will depend on being able to use this temperature sense input to support a charge enable control via the assistant.
+I have [asked the question here](https://community.victronenergy.com/questions/76757/can-the-multiplus-compact-temperature-sense-input.html).
+If the response is negative, I will likely shift the 3KVA Multiplus inspite of its additional parasitic load (20W vs 11W) and slightly higher cost.

 ### Alternator/Wakespeed

+The wakespeed does have its own battery temperature sense that can be used to limit low temperature charging with programmable setpoints.
+Importantly, it will override any outside direction based on its own sensor.
+From the [Wakespeed WS500 Communication and Configuration Guide](http://wakespeed.com/Wakespeed%20%20Communications%20and%20Configuration%20Guide%20v2.3.0.pdf):

+>**Min Charge Temp:**  If the battery drops below this temperature, charging will be disabled.
+Once temperature rises above Min Charge Temp, a new charge cycle will start.

+>**Max Charge Temp:**  If the battery reaches this temperature, the system will be disabled to protect it.
+If the battery temperature continues to rise, the system will eventually FAULT when battery temperature exceeds Max Charge Temp by 20%.

+>Note that Min and Max Temp limits will override any outside direction the WS500 regulator received; even if a CAN connected BMS is asking for charging, if either of these hard stop limits are exceed the regulator will enter Disabled mode.

+Also important is its response to loss of sensor and loss of comms:

+> **BTemp:** Measured temperature of NTC sensor attached to B-port in degrees C or battery temperature received via external CAN sensor. -99 indicates temperature has not been measured, NTC sender has failed, not attached, and there is no remote temperature information available via the CAN connection.

+However, if backup protection coordinated by the BMS is desire, the method below could also be used.

 From the [Wakespeed WS500 Quickstart Card](http://wakespeed.com/Quick%20Start.pdf):